forgottenswitch/qwaf/README.md

 Has an `hjkl` "module", which makes `,` a prefix, `;` a modifier, `,m` a layout switcher, and `,n` a Compose key.

+Is intended to be ergonomic and intuitive for a QWERTY user.
+Dvorak and international variants need testing, through.

 Running
 -------
 To try: